SGLK15007U Strategies for Health Promotion and Disease Prevention

 • Contribute academically to an interdisciplinary environment

-• Develop health-related advocacy-products, strategies of relevance for decision makers, media, organizations, as well as population groups – using a range of tools and strategies and through different media, including social media
+• Develop health-related advocacy products and strategies relevant to decision-makers, media, organizations, and population groups, using a variety of tools and strategies across different media

 Competencies

-• Describe and discuss central theories of health promotion and disease prevention - including theories on health behaviour, empowerment, planning, intervention, and communication
+• Describe and critically discuss central theories of health promotion and disease prevention, including those related to health behaviour, empowerment, planning, intervention, and communication

-• Identify and critically discuss strategies to reduce health related inequalities in high- middle- and low income societies
+• Identify and critically discuss strategies to reduce health-related inequalities in communities in both the Global Sount and Global North

-• Critically analyze evidence criteria for evaluating the effects of health promotion and disease prevention-related interventions
+• Critically analyze evidence and criteria for evaluating the effects of health promotion and disease prevention-related interventions

 For credit transfer students:

-If you are applying for the course as a credit transfer student, you must have passed courses in qualitative and quantitative research methodology, for 5 ECTS respectively.
-Documentation for corresponding competencies in the form of a course description and an exam result must be attached to your application.
+If you are applying for the course as a credit transfer student, you must have successfully completed courses in both qualitative and quantitative research methodologies, each worth 5 ECTS.
+Please attach documentation of corresponding competencies, including course descriptions and exam results, with your application.

 The course will include a combination of lectures, group work, facilitated group sessions and portfolio development.